-On January 8, 2018 the two companies entered into the New Ulu Property Option Agreement.
+On January 8, 2018, the two companies entered into the New Ulu Property Option Agreement.
 The new option agreement supersedes the Purchase Agreement with respect to Ulu.

-The New Ulu Property Option Agreement provides that WPC can purchase a 100% interest in the Ulu Gold Property (after Mandalay has completed permanent reclamation of historic surface mining and infrastructure disturbances that are beyond the needs of the exploration-stage project) by satisfying the following conditions:
+The New Ulu Property Option Agreement provides that the Company can purchase a 100% interest in the Ulu Gold Property (after Mandalay has completed permanent reclamation of historic surface mining and infrastructure disturbances that are beyond the needs of the exploration-stage project) by satisfying the following conditions:

-- a) \$200,000 (paid April 20, 2018) to be paid upon the receipt of TSXV approval for the New Ulu Property Option Agreement; - b) \$200,000 (paid April 20, 2018) to be paid on or before May 31, 2018; - c) Issue 15 million shares on or prior to the closing of the transaction; - d) Post security required by the Kitikmeot Inuit Association ("KIA") and the Nunavut Water Board ("NWB") relating to future exploration-stage activities on the mining lease and related water license to facilitate the transfer of the Mining Lease; and - e) Assume all future reclamation and site monitoring expenses and liabilities associated with the Ulu in a manner reasonably satisfactory to Mandalay, the KIA and the NWB.
+- i. \$200,000 (paid April 20, 2018) to be paid upon the receipt of TSXV approval for the New Ulu Property Option Agreement; - ii. \$200,000 (paid April 20, 2018) to be paid on or before May 31, 2018; - iii.
+Issue 15 million shares on or before December 31, 2019 or once Mandalay has completed reclamation work; - iv.
+Post security required by the Kitikmeot Inuit Association ("KIA") and the Nunavut Water Board ("NWB") relating to future exploration-stage activities on the mining lease and related water license to facilitate the transfer of the Mining Lease; and - v.
+Assume all future reclamation and site monitoring expenses and liabilities associated with the Ulu in a manner reasonably satisfactory to Mandalay, the KIA and the NWB.